msoos/cav2025/README.md

 ./create_graphs.py --all
 ```

-Each will launch an `okular` window with the graph.
-To get the table for the
+Each will try to launch an `okular run.eps` window with the graph.
+If you
+logged in as vboxuser, via the desktop, it will pop up.
+If you are
+ssh'ing in, you can copy the `run.eps` file to your host, and view it.

-Ganak ablation study, run:
+To get the table for the Ganak ablation study, run:
 ```
 ./create_graphs.py --ganak
 ```